K16ann/K16ann/README.md

 - 👋 Hi, I’m @K16ann
-- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Git
+- 🌱 I’m Researching and Developing

 <!---
 K16ann/K16ann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.